House ethics committee probes bisexual congresswoman’s alleged affair with staffer

-The House ethics committee said Wednesday it has opened an investigation intro freshman Democratic Rep. Katie Hill, after news reports that she was involved in a three-way relationship with her husband and a female campaign staffer, even as she had an affair with a male staffer in her official congressional office.
+The House ethics committee said Wednesday it has opened an investigation intro freshman Rep. Katie Hill, after news reports that the California Democrat was involved in a three-way relationship with her husband and a female campaign staffer, even as she had an affair with a male staffer in her official congressional office.

 Having a sexual relationship with someone on her staff would violate House rules.